Refer to the guide Setting up and getting started.

 the user's data.
 The import feature can provide a means of mass adding employee records and leave applications, without having to use

-command repeatedly.
+the add command repeatedly.
 Since both importing employee records and leave applications involve similar sequences,

 the following will describe the sequence for importing employee records.